Applications will open March 2023 for the May-August 2023 cohort

 Funded by FedNor, IION’s Skills Development Placement Program (SDPP) accelerates company growth projects by providing for-profit incorporated innovative companies with a competitive wage subsidy of $7,200 ($12/hour) to hire an individual full-time (37.5 hours/week) over a 16-week period.
-Recently hired individuals are also eligible to be participants.
+Individuals hired within the last 12-months are also eligible to be participants.

 Throughout the placement, participants (employees) will participate in 7-half day mandatory workshops that will bolster their personal and professional development.